petrayang2002/InterStatHub/SPSS & R Interoperability.md

 This t-Test is useful when testing if there is a difference between two measurements in the same individual (within subject test).
 The two measurements from the same individual are required.

+4. Two independent sample unequal variance or Welch’s Test This t-test is useful when comparing the means of two populations while not assuming equal variance between populations.
+The means of the two populations are required.